abangdd/nobodyDL/README.md

 	and some TODOs:
 	I found 2 dead filters (all zero) in the first layer, is that commom in other DL tools?
-If so, the accuracy can be further improved without training more epochs learning Markdown syntax
+If so, the accuracy can be further improved without training more epochs the parameter sync implementation should be improved before I finished building a 4 GPU system learning Markdown syntax